-William Pryor Floyd (1834 - c.1900) was an innkeeper’s son, born in Cornwall, England.
-In 1863-64, he worked as an assistant in the photography studio of R. Shannon & Co in Shanghai.
-Floyd moved to Macau to establish his own studio along the Praya Grande.
-In 1866-67 he joined the Hong Kong studio of Silveira & Co, soon becoming its owner.
-Floyd & Co’s ‘Victoria Photographic Gallery’ was at 62 Queen’s Road Central, Hong Kong.
+William Pryor FLOYD (1834 - c.1900) was an innkeeper’s son, born in Cornwall, England.
+In 1863-64, he worked as an assistant in the photography studio of R. Shannon & Co., in Shanghai.
+Floyd moved to Macau to establish his own studio along the Praia Grande.
+In 1866-67 he joined the Hong Kong studio of Silveira & Co., soon becoming its owner.
+Floyd & Co.’s ‘Victoria Photographic Gallery’ was at 62 Queen’s Road Central, Hong Kong.
 "An important and highly talented British photographer whose Hong Kong studio was, for a time, one of the most successful commercial operations of its kind in the Far East" (Terry Bennett, History of Photography in China, Western Photographers 1861-1879).
 By 1875 Floyd had sold his portrait and topographical photography business and moved to the Philippines.